Guest post by Susan Mathis

 - Allow your child to use the same water and cloth to spot clean the floor.

-In the Library, Office, Classroom
+In the Library, Office, or Homeschool Room

-- Toddlers can shelve books, straighten up papers and put pens and pencils in the cup.
+- Toddlers can shelve books, straighten up papers, and put pens and pencils in the cup.

 - They can also empty a waste paper basket in to the trash can.